jepettoruti/coolapi_fakebook/README.md

 {"payment_status":"paid"}
 ```

+**Note:** There is no call or API exposed for authentication at the moment from the app.
+The authentication with Coolpay happens automatically on each call.
+As discussed in [Next Steps](https://github.com/jepettoruti/coolapi_fakebook#next-steps), an user authentication system needs to be implemented.

 ## Deployment
 Of course this service needs a security audit, configure logs and proper monitoring before deployment.
 That being said, I added a basic Procfile and Dockerfile which can be used as a good starting point for deploying this app.